 A malicious skill ran curl and exfiltrated your data.
 The agent never asked.

-Cisco proved this attack works
+Cisco demonstrated this attack pattern

-Why browser agents are the highest-risk surface
+Why browser agents are the highest-risk workflow

 Agents read password fields, access session cookies, and extract API keys.
 Malicious skills silently exfiltrate credentials via curl and erase logs.

-Agents submit forms without approval — making purchases, sending emails, or modifying critical settings.
+Agents submit forms without approval: making purchases, sending emails, or modifying critical settings.
 Hidden page instructions can trigger these actions.

 Agents capture screenshots of sensitive screens exposing PII, financial data, or confidential business information to unauthorized parties.